 Review of the blue cod 5 (BCO5) pot mesh size

-The Ministry for Primary Industries (MPI) is reviewing whether the minimum commercial blue cod pot mesh size in the BCO5 area (Southland including Fiordland, and Stewart, Campbell and Antipodes islands) should be increased from 48mm to 54mm.
+The Ministry for Primary Industries (MPI) was reviewing whether the minimum commercial blue cod pot mesh size in the BCO5 area (Southland including Fiordland, and Stewart, Campbell and Antipodes islands) should be increased from 48mm to 54mm.

 The proposal would help ensure sustainability and promote productivity in BCO5 by reducing the proportion of undersize blue cod caught.
 It is supported by industry and the Blue Cod 5 Management Group (BCO5MG), and MPI's Southern Inshore Working Group.

-MPI wants your feedback on whether to:
+MPI wanted your feedback on whether to:

 - Option 1 (preferred) - increase the minimum cod pot mesh size to 54mm in BCO5, or